 member must be based upon adequate cause.
 Adequate cause will be

 related directly and substantially to the fitness of the appointee

-in his/her professional capacity.
+in their professional capacity.
 Proceedings shall begin with a

 conference between the appointee and the Dean.
 If as a result of the

-conference, the Dean wishes to take disciplinary action, she/he
+conference, the Dean wishes to take disciplinary action, the Dean

 shall state that in writing with rationale to the appointee.
 The